 - If you change your outgoing mail

-- Your mail preference file failing to update changes
+- Your mail preference file fails to update changes

 - You have a corrupted mail preference file